-Victoria is an active member of our thriving Criminology department.
+Victoria is a Senior Lecturer in Criminology, and Course Leader for ARU's BA (Hons) Criminology and BA (Hons) Criminology and Sociology.
 Her research interests lie in prisons and penology, specifically prison management and administration.

-Victoria joined Anglia Ruskin in September 2012 after two years working as a sessional lecturer for the University.
+Victoria joined ARU in September 2012 after two years working as a sessional lecturer for the University.

 She came from a research position at the Prisons Research Centre, Institute of Criminology, Cambridge University, where she had worked since 2005 on conceptualising and measuring prisoner and prison staff quality of life.

 Victoria has undertaken several consultancy projects for the Prison Service and Home Office using her prisons research experience and has overseen several training sessions for Prison Service colleagues in the use and administration of quality of life surveys in prison.
 She has also previously worked for a private social research organisation researching sentencing in UK courts.

 Currently, Victoria is finishing her PhD at the Institute of Criminology, entitled Investigating effective and successful senior management teams in public sector prison.
 She was funded by a CASE studentship from the Economic and Social Research Council and the Prison Service and is supervised by Professor Alison Liebling.